joelparkerhenderson/github-special-files-and-paths/README.md

   * TODO: any other special directories?

-Some of the naming conventions have a long history; for example `README` and `LICENSE` are naming conventions that go far back to the 1980's or earlier.
-Some of the naming conventions are unique to GitHub as far as we know; for example `CODEOWNERS` and `PULL_REQUEST_TEMPLATE` were created by GitHub staff.

-The special files and paths are sometimes also known as "community health files", "recommended repository files", "well-known files and well-known directories", etc.
+The special files and paths are sometimes also known as "community health files", "recommended repository files", "well-known configurations", etc.

 ## Community profile checklist